DigitalPath-Inc/alertwest-interview-q1/README.md

 ### Client (Monitoring Service)

-The client currently polls `/queued` every 5 seconds and `/resources` every 5 seconds, but does not process the response.
+The client currently polls `/queued` and `/resources` every second, but does not process the response.

 ## Part 1: Identify Queries being Executed

 ### Problem

-We are currently polling the `/queued` endpoint every 5 seconds to get a picture of the query patterns on the server, but we're missing data - some queries are rare (or too fast) and we need to make sure that we capture everything.
+We are currently polling the `/queued` endpoint every second to get a picture of the query patterns on the server, but we're missing data - some queries are rare (or too fast) and we need to make sure that we capture everything.

 ### Objective